raj-1411/IndianArms-ObjDetection-Classification/README.md

 ## Working Principle

 Bounding boxes work on the core principle of maximising the probability for the object to lie inside the box.
-It becomes necessary for the detector to correctly indetify humans/partial human-like figure initially and map out a box around the region of interest (in this case a person wearing a uniform).
+It becomes necessary for the detector to correctly identify humans/partial human-like figure initially and map out a box around the region of interest (in this case a person wearing a uniform).
 Here we leverage YOLO frameworks with the specialisation of object detection and classification only.

 ## Workflow
 Step by step solution/configs for data preparation and model training: